hydraulic-software/conveyor/guidebook/docs/faq/index.md

   pass on to you.
 * No need to hold people's private keys, which would create a tempting target for attackers.

-## 4. Is Conveyor only for JVM apps?
+## 4. What kinds of app can you package with it?

-No. It can package any kind of app, it just has some built in features to make packaging JVM apps easy.
-Take the [tutorial](../tutorial/1-get-started.md) to learn how to package a CMake based C++ OpenGL app.
+It can package any kind of app, it just has some built-in features to make packaging JVM apps easy.
+The [tutorial](../tutorial/1-get-started.md) shows how to package a CMake based C++ OpenGL app, for example.

+Although you can package any kind of app, over time Conveyor will gain features to apps using specific frameworks easier to package.

 ## 5. Is Conveyor only for desktop apps?